UART Bare-Metal Driver Project Overview

 2. File → New → STM32 Project

-3. In the Board Selector, search for STM32F429I-DISC1 in Commercial Part Number (your exact chip)
+3. In the Board Selector, search for STM32F429I-DISC1 (or your exact chip) in Commercial Part Number

-4. Click on the uploaded board item on the bottom of the right window, and click Next
+4. Select the board entry (on the right bottom panel) and click Next

-This is the key difference.
-Selecting Empty gives you a minimal project without HAL, without CubeMX, without generated code.
-There is just the startup file, linker script, and a blank main.c.
-Once created, a project structure should be like:
+Selecting Empty option gives you a minimal project with no HAL, no CubeMX, or no generated code.
+Just the startup file, the linker script, and a blank main.c exists only.

 1